 Go to YELP and read all the reviews about your business.
 Are there any common complaints or praises?
 Be sure to respond to those who have left feedback, whether positive or negative, so they know you are listening.

 Visit a least 5 competitor’s YELP pages and read all their reviews.
 This can help you recognize what your competitors are and are not doing in their business.
 This can give you an interesting perspective as you recognize practices you have that consumers rave about and others they rant about!
-Also look to see if these competitors are offering any special offers on YELP.
+Also, look to see if these competitors are offering any special offers on YELP.

 Go to Facebook and read all the comments others have posted to your business page.
 Respond to these if you have not already.
 Make sure your responses address any questions or concerns the poster references.
-Now go read any reviews that have been posted to that account.
+Now read any reviews that have been posted to that account.

 Visit the same 5 competitor’s business Facebook pages.
 Read their reviews and posts by consumers to their page.
-What do the consumers complain about regarding the competitors business?
+What do the consumers complain about regarding the competitor's business?
 What do consumers love about your competitor’s business?
 Read the posts on your competitor’s walls.
 How often do they post?
 What types of content do they post?
 Which posts get the most likes and comments?
 How many “likes” does their page have?
 How does the company respond to those who comment on their posts?
 What types of promotions do they offer on their Facebook page?
-Do they ask a “question of the day” or other daily post?
+Do they ask a “question of the day” or another daily post?

 Who is the person you are responding to?

 What is the intention of your response?
-What are you really trying to say, who is it directed toward and what is your desired result?
+What are you really trying to say, who is it directed toward, and what is your desired result?